sharplispers/cl-string-match/contrib/README.md

   implementations.
 Another goal is to reduce memory footprint and boost performance of the string-processing tasks, i.e. `read-line`.

-* `scanf.lisp` a trivial scanf-like functionality implementation
+* `scanf.lisp` a trivial scanf-like functionality implementation.
+It is not totally compatible with the standard POSIX scanf, however, implements a decent subset of its functionality.
+Can be used as a simplier and more robust substitute for extracting data than CL-PPCRE.